 While your myelin production may have slowed (learn more about this important brain matter in an awesome book “The Talent Code” by Daniel Coyle) building better habits can and should happen.

 Identify what habits you currently have, list them all out on a piece of paper ranging from taking the dog out to checking your email or social media.
 Then vet them into lists – better health enabler, better health deducting.

-For the better health enabler habits, write down what it is that motivates you to do these?
-How did they become habits?
-How would you feel if you did not do them one day?
-Several days?
+For the better health enabler habits, write down what it is that

 For the better health deducting habits – pick 1 or 2 that you really want to change and that will give you the biggest bang for better health by changing them to a better health enabling habit.